Good to know

 Nike Roshe Two Triple Black

-From the upper to the midsole, down to the rubber outsole, this sneaker is in monochromatic dark hue giving this pair a neutral appeal that can match any attire.
+From the upper to the midsole, down to the rubber outsole, this sneaker is in a monochromatic dark hue giving this pair a neutral appeal that can match any attire.

 Nike Roshe Two White